 Lightly flour the benchtop and roll out each dough ball so it is round and about 3-4mm thick.
-Using a dinner plate, placed on the dough, cut out a circle.
+Using a small dinner plate, placed on the dough, cut out a circle.
 Layer each of the vegetables in the centre of each round of pastry.
 Place the meat layer on top of the layered potato/onion/swede.
 Dot with a tiny piece of butter and season with salt and pepper.

 Brush the edges of the pastry with egg wash before bringing the edges of the pastry up over the filling to meet in the middle.
 Crimp the edges together by pressing the pastry firmly between your fingers to seal the edges together.
 You can also seal the edges around one edge, like a semi-circle.
 There is considerable debate about which method is the best.
 Either will do, just make sure the edges are sealed well.